scarista/scarista.github.io/content/stories/dragon-lake/index.md

 "Perhaps Peter and Abel have had more luck."
 John Anders told his troubled friend.

 "I hope so, John.
 I hope so.
-But, a feeling tells me they haven't."
+But a feeling tells me they haven't."

 "Such feelings are not always to be trusted.
 Besides, we may yet find her awaiting your return home."